-The discount rate used to measure the total pension liabilities of the PERS plan as of June 30, 2020 (measurement date) is 7.0% and for PFRS plan is 7.0%.
-The discount rate used to measure the total pension liabilities of the PERS plan as of June 30, 2019 (measurement date) is 6.28% and for PFRS plan is 6.85%.
+The discount rate used to measure the total pension liabilities of the PERS plan as of June 30, 2021 (measurement date) is 7.0% and for PFRS plan is 7.0%.
 The projections of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate, contributions from employers will be made at contractually required rates (actuarially determined), and contributions from the State will be made at current statutorily required rates.
 Based on those assumptions, the pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.